Essay 2 of 3·March 2026·14 min read

 The difference between a property management company that talks about hospitality and a hospitality company that manages properties is operational.
 It shows up in how you build your systems, what you measure, and where you invest.

-A property manager treats housekeeping as a cost center.
-A hospitality company treats it as the foundation.
-Cleanliness is the single most cited factor in guest reviews, and it touches every single stay.
-If your cleaning team is managed reactively with no QA process, training standards, or career path, the foundation of your guest experience is held together by hope.
+Housekeeping might be the starkest gap.
+Cleanliness is the single most cited factor in guest reviews and it touches every single stay.
+But most operators manage their cleaning team reactively with no real QA process, minimal training standards, and no career path.
+The foundation of their entire guest experience is basically held together by a few reliable people who happen to care.

 Why this matters now